MEARNSCRAFT FAQs

 How do I use the Shopping Basket?

 Under each design there's an "Add to Basket" button in the colours of the Scottish Saltire (two buttons if you've the choice of either kit or chart).
 Click on the appropriate button and you'll be taken to the Check-out, where what you've ordered will be listed.
 You've then got a choice - you can either return to the site, coming back to the Check-out to complete your order later, or you can proceed to complete the purchase.
 To do this, just follow the instructions.
-After you've given your name, address and e-mail, you'll be taken to the Secure area where you'll disclose your credit card details.

 After returning to your site, how do I get back to the Check-out?